Eschatologue/CM_wiki/docs/gameplay/phb/d20-test.md

 ## Attack Roll

-When a creature attacks a target, it makes an **:d20-attack: Attack Roll**{ .d20 } against the target's AC to determine whether the attack is a hit or a miss.
+When a creature attacks a target, it makes an **:d20-attack: Attack Roll**{.d20} against the target's AC to determine whether the attack is a hit or a miss.
 If the attack is a hit, it generally deals damage, and the attacker rolls for damage.

 Creatures generally make their attacks with their equipped weapon (including unarmed), but some spells - such as a Warlock's [:spell-lv0: Eldritch Blast](../../spells/description/core/cantrip.md#eldritch-blast) - require the caster to make spell attack rolls.